polypoly-eu/polyPod/CONTRIBUTING.md

   used for bundles, `docs/` for docs, `coverage/` for coverage reports, and `locales/` for (possibly automatically generated) translation files.

-The golden rule is, however, *try to be consistent with surrounding code*, to the extent that's possible.

 In case you absolutely, totally, irremediably, need to override these settings, you can do so at the directory level via the usual mechanisms. `eslint` will respect directory-wide settings.
 We strongly discourage this for existing directories, you might want, however, to do this if you create a new directory (possibly for a feature).

+The linting check doesn't cover all possible stylistic choices and code conventions.
+So as a *rule of thumb*, try to be consistent with the surrounding code.
+We will point out any inconsistencies that we feel need addressing for maintainability's sake during code review.

 ## What we are looking for in a contribution